 - Frequently asked questions

 - Is your garden wall safe?
 (PDF 286kb)

 - New boilers

 - Replacing your windows

 - View the Approved Documents

-Where you intend to carry out building work that affects the appearance of your building or change its use, or you may require planning permission under the Town and Country Planning Acts.
+Where you intend to carry out building work that affects the appearance of your building or change its use you may require planning permission under the Town and Country Planning Acts.

 If you are carrying out any work to a 'Listed Building' then you must apply to for listed building consent under the Town and Country Planning Acts.
 You can find out if your property is listed on our 'Listed buildings in Brighton & Hove' page.